 I dedicate these stories to someone who you will probably never meet.
 In a selfish world, it is amazing to find such a rare creature.
 Meet the Goddess of the Tankwa.
 Monique is her name and she is all but invisible.
 She will not be comfortable being exposed here because she does not crave the limelight.
 But she is too magnificent to remain unknown.
 Co-creator of the Burn from inception a dozen years ago her vision, drive and sheer persistence have produced a major miracle.

 We live in a broken country with too many people determined to break down anything good.
 Fuelled by greed and stupidity the spiral is sickenly downward.
 With this as background how refreshing to have an extraordinary oasis in the harshest of environments where 13000 people can simply forget the default world and rediscover their humanity.
 The fact that so many travel so far from all over the world means that our secret is out.
 This is the best place to be for one week in the year no matter what you do for a living or where you are from.
 The ideal Planet Earth meets Tankwa Town.
 And all thanks to Monique and her special team.

 End of part 1

 You are in the default world.
 Get back to work dear reader.
-Part 2 follows soon.
+Or, Part 2 can be found here.

 Want more Solar Santa?